VladislavSK98/CarsBook-Social/Rest-api/readme.md

-# 🏎️ CarsBook Social
+# 🏎️ Car Racing Hub

-**CarsBook Social** is a social platform for car enthusiasts where users can showcase their vehicles, track performance, post updates, and share their passion for racing.
+**Car Racing Hub** is a social platform for car enthusiasts where users can showcase their vehicles, track performance, post updates, and share their passion for racing.

 ![Car Racing Hub Banner](https://via.placeholder.com/1000x300?text=Car+Racing+Hub+🚗+🔥)